MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/4-exercise-resolve-merge-conflicts.md

     ```

-1. If you didn't download the resources previously, download the zip file that contains the [resources that accompany this lesson](https://topcs.blob.core.windows.net/public/git-resources.zip).
-Unzip the file by using these commands:
+1. If you didn't download the resources earlier, download the zip file that contains the [resources that accompany this lesson](https://topcs.blob.core.windows.net/public/git-resources.zip).
+Unzip the resource files:

     ```bash
     wget https://topcs.blob.core.windows.net/public/git-resources.zip